SamBouwer/any-docker/README.md

 ✅ Middleware libraries
   - ✅ Desktop
-  - ⏳ Android
+  - ✅ Android
-  - ⏳ iOS
+  - ❌ iOS (can only be built on MacOS, which I currently don't have)

 ⏳ Clients
   - ⏳ Desktop
-    - ✅ Windows
+    - ⏳ Windows
-    - ✅ Linux
+    - ⏳ Linux
-    - ⏳ MacOS
+    - ❌ MacOS (can only be built on MacOS, which I currently don't have)
   - ⏳ Android
-  - ⏳ iOS
+  - ❌ iOS (can only be built on MacOS, which I currently don't have)

 ## Prerequisites (to be scripted in setup_dev_env.sh)